The 5 Best Online Thrift Stores

 Water waste, toxic dies, tons of carbon dioxide - these are just a few sins of the fast fashion industry that immediately come to mind.
 Fast fashion is one of the most wasteful and unethical industries in the world.
-That’s why the environmentally-conscious shoppers have recently turned to thrift shopping.
+That’s why the environmentally-conscious shoppers have recently turned to thrift shopping (slow fashion).

 Although we have all heard some incredible thrifting success stories, in real life it is actually not that easy to find a worthy piece in a thrift store, especially if you live in a small town.
 That’s when online thrift stores come to rescue.
 There’s no need to spend hours of your precious time scanning the hangers -- now you can do it from the comfort of your home.
 Besides, there are various online thrift stores to please every customer: high end, affordable, stylish, simple, boho, you name it.
 Let’s take a look at some of the online thrift stores that will definitely be well worth your time and money.